Convert Raisins from Grams to Tablespoon

 Out of raisins?
 See raisins substitutes →

 No scale?
-No worries.
-The tool below gives a good estimate, but for exact bakes a digital kitchen scale is worth it.
+The tool below gives a good estimate, but for exact bakes a digital kitchen scale removes the guesswork.

 Raisins Measurement Converter